Don't miss out! Get the best events & activities in your inbox weekly...

 Jean-Michel Basquiat's post-graffiti exhibit at MFA BostonWriting the Future Basquiat and the Hip Hop Generation Exhibit

 Some of my most wondrous experiences have taken place at Boston museums - and this visit was no exception.
-Get ready to be blown away by Basquiat and Hip Hop Generation at the Museum of Fine Arts (MFA) Boston.
+Get ready to be blown away by Basquiat and Hip Hop Generation at the MFA Boston.
 I was, and still am.
 I still think about it in fact.

-Here's an inside peek at some of the powerful art that is a part of this impressive exhibit.
+Here's a peek at some of the powerful art that was a part of this impressive exhibit.

 Basquiat MFA Boston